 What is the difference between teaching for knowledge and teaching for understanding?
 Isn’t that a great question?
-I just started reading the book Creating Cultures of Thinking, and author Ron Ritchhart tackles that issue head-on (pg 47).
+In his book Creating Cultures of Thinking, author Ron Ritchhart tackles that issue head-on (pg 47).

 Understanding requires knowledge, but goes beyond it.
 Understanding depends on richly integrated and connected knowledge.
 This means that understanding goes beyond merely possessing a set of skills or a collection of facts in isolation; rather, understanding requires that our knowledge be woven together in a way that connects one idea to another.